LeanneLibGriff/nine-repro/Step8CompSecurity.md

 * [Mac OS](https://support.apple.com/en-au/HT204837)

 ### Intermediate
-1. Use a password manager.
+1. Use a password manager
+2. Enable multifactor authentication (MFA)

 ### Advanced
-* Let's ensure your lab/office is encrypted and practicing safe habits
-Note:
+2. Is your lab/office encrypted?
-The boss's computer is usually the most insecure
+Note: The boss's computer is usually the most insecure

-### Strong passwords
+### Str
 * https://www.griffith.edu.au/passwords/password-management
 * Video: https://youtu.be/PjHc8g8G9MU
 * Find out if your email has been compromised https://haveibeenpwned.com/